yjg30737/pyside-db-chart-mapping-example/README.md

 ![image](https://user-images.githubusercontent.com/55078043/193398772-4f869a40-fa5f-4329-99ad-7916abd985a5.png)

 If you place the mouse cursor on one of the bar, barset border's color will be changed as i mentioned before.
+In this case, border color turns to be red.

 Click the bar will change the bar's background color and show the bar's basic info on the text browser.
+In this case, background color turns to be darkblue.

 ## See Also
 * <a href="https://doc.qt.io/qt-6/qtcharts-barmodelmapper-example.html">BarModelMapper Example</a> - table(not sql-based table) and chart mapping example in Qt documentation